 • Participants were split by the story having too little or too much narration.
 Some participants felt that it could use more narration, while others felt that they wanted less narration, and more interaction with the story.
 This is an idea to keep in mind in the future, as we develop the narration between personal preferences.

 • The rewards system was still confusing, and should be made more clear at the beginning of the interaction and during the story.
-For instance, during the story, instead of saying "You just won 30 rewards points," say "You just won 30 rewards points!
-You now have 65 out of 500 rewards points, and you just need 35 more to redeem a free queso!"
+For instance, during the story, instead of just saying "You just won 30 rewards points," we could include an option for the user to say "How many total points do I have?" where the system would then say, "You now have 65 out of 500 rewards points, and you need 35 more to redeem a free queso!"

 • Options to go backwards or jump to a certain point in the story would be ideal for users who either made a mistake in their interaction choice, or are replaying the game and would like to skip to certain aspects of the story.

-• Designing voice technologies is tough, and requires a plethora of different design guidelines in order to design correctly for voice.
+• Designing voice technologies is tough, and requires studying and implementing certain design guidelines for voice in order to design it correctly.

 • When it comes to brainstorming a system for a unique technology that might not quite fit a certain brand, it's important to think more outside-of-the-box on how their brand could fit successfully into a less-explored technology.

 • The most obvious solution (in this instance, food ordering), may not always be the best one.
 It takes lots of research to determine what exactly would be best to create.
 This means not relying on your own assumptions as a designer before any research, but allowing the research to guide you in your process to create the best solutions for your users.

 • How do we expand this concept to a fully-fledged system?
 How long should the duration of the game be to win a free burrito, and what research would we need to do in order to solidify the rest of the story?